MatthewBlow/ecommerce-app/README.md

 ## General Information
 - It is an ecommerce website for computers and components.
 In the website you are able to browse through a collection of items and add them to your cart.
 Once all       items have been added, you can purchase the items from your cart and recieve the invoice for that purchase
 - I made this project to improve my skills as a developer and to showcase my ability to create a robust web application that makes use of different technologies to       provide a completed solution
+- NB: The Stripe payment system that is implemented is in test mode and won't take any real card information.
+You will need to input the following test data in order     for the payment to work properly
+  Card No: 4242 4242 4242 4242
+  Exp: 04/28
+  CVC: 123

 ## Technologies Used
 - React - 18.2.0